padima1/redenMasternodeSetup/README.md

 **Advanced masternode monitoring script: nodemon.sh**

-The main purpose of this simple script is to monitor masternode peer connections in real-time.
-It will display all current __outbound__ connections from your masternode with great amount of statistis which can be used for troubleshooting.
+The main purpose of this simple script is to monitor masternode status and peer connections in real-time.
+It will display all current __outbound__ connections of your masternode with great amount of statistis which can be used for troubleshooting of sync issues.

 Typically you should see more than a few nodes listed in the table and the amount of data sent/received should be updating every several seconds on a healthy masternode.

 Currently Reden nodes will display most (if not all) peers with IPv6 addresses.
 This is normal as long as the data is being transferred and peers stay connected for a long time.
+Initially, when the node is just started, the outbound connection table may not show any peers for quite some time.
+It may take several hours to build up a healthy and stable list of peers.

 Sample output of the script from node 108.61.142.63 on Apr-24th 2018:
 ```